 - Bake at 300 degrees F on center rack for about 45 minutes or until cakes spring back when touched.

-- To make the frosting, beat together the softened butter, cocoa powder and half of the confectioners sugar.
+- Beat together the softened butter, cocoa powder and half of the confectioners sugar.
 Add the vanilla and the remaining confectioners' sugar, scraping the side of the bowl often as you beat.
-Stir in the melted chocolate, then stir in the sour cream.
+Stir in the melted chocolate, then stir in the room temperature sour cream.
 If for some reason the icing is softer than you like or seems to soft to spread, throw the whole bowl in the refrigerator for an hour, then beat again.